turtle96/taskell/docs/DeveloperGuide.md

 2a.
 The list is empty

 3a.
 The given index is invalid
 3b.
-The user did not key in the new task
+The user did not key in the new field of the task 3c.
+The user did not key in a valid parameter

-> 3a1 and 3b1.
+> 3a1, 3b1 and 3c1.
 Taskell shows an error message <br>
   Use case resumes at step 2

 #### Use case: Undo task